oracle/docker-images/OracleWebLogic/samples/12213-webtier-apache/README.md

         $ docker logs --details <Container-id>

 ## Considerations When Exposing WebLogic Server Ports
-IMPORTANT: Although, for demonstration purposes, the examples above expose the default admin port to users outside of the Docker container where the Administration Server is running, Oracle recommends careful consideration before deciding to expose any administrative interfaces externally.
+**IMPORTANT**: Although, for demonstration purposes, the examples above expose the default admin port to users outside of the Docker container where the Administration Server is running, Oracle recommends careful consideration before deciding to expose any administrative interfaces externally.

 While it is natural to expose web applications outside a container, exposing administrative features, like the WebLogic Administration Console and a T3 channel for WLST, should be given more careful consideration.
 Similar to running a domain in a traditional data center, the same kind of considerations should be taken into account while running a WebLogic domain in a Docker container.
 These include various means of controlling access through T3 protocol, such as: